John Sheepshanks (art collector)

-John Sheepshanks (1787-1863), British manufacturer and art collector, was born in Leeds, and became a partner in his father's business as a cloth manufacturer.
+John Sheepshanks (1787-1863) was a British manufacturer and art collector He was born in Leeds, and became a partner in his father's business as a cloth manufacturer.

+Art collector

 Sheepshanks collected pictures, mainly by British artists, and in 1857 presented his notable collection to the nation.
 These are at the Victoria & Albert Museum, London, which no longer observes all the conditions which he attached to the gift.
 He retired from business in 1833 and died a bachelor in 1863.
 His sister and brother were Anne Sheepshanks and Richard Sheepshanks.